 Some of the styles in the Yola Style Library only fit a certain number of pages.
 If you have a large number of pages that you want to have on the main navigation, you may want to look for a style with a vertical navigation scheme as these styles will support the largest number of pages.
 Keep in mind that if you have a large number of pages, they do not all need to go on the main navigation.
 Here is a link to a tutorial which will step you through the process of creating subpages: Creating Subpages.

 Vertical navigation scheme:

-6. The Yola Style gallery - putting it to good use!
+5. The Template gallery - putting it to good use!

-The Yola Style Gallery is a great tool to use when planning your site and choosing a style that will best suite.
-To access it, click on the Style menu in your Sitebuilder.
-You can choose between Free and Premium Styles and, hovering over each style displays the customization options.
+The Template Gallery is a great tool to use when planning your site and choosing a style that will best suit.
+To access it, click Style > Change Template in your Sitebuilder.
+You can browse through our Responsive, Premium, and Free sections and, hovering over each template displays the customization options.

 The File Manager will be important to you as you create your website.
 This is where you will store all of your images and other various files that you will be using on your website.
 It is a good idea to get familiar with the File Manager before you get started building.

 Another good idea is to upload your images and files before you start building, that way they will be organized and ready to go when you are ready to put them on your pages.
 Here is a link to learn more: Using the File Manager.